murthyrudra/academic-kickstart/content/authors/admin/_index.md

 +++

 Hi, I am a Research Scholar from [Center For Indian Language Technology](http://www.cfilt.iitb.ac.in/) lab headed by [Professor.
 Pushpak Bhattacharyya](https://www.cse.iitb.ac.in/~pb/).
 My area of interest is Deep Multilingual Learning to various Natural Language Processing(NLP) tasks.

 I sometimes create Web-Comics (*believe me it's not that great*) which you can find [here](https://murthyrudra.github.io/post/).

 #### Research Summary

 > **Pinky:** Gee, Brain, What do you want to do today?
 > **Brain:** The same thing we do everyday, Pinky.
 Borrow features from high-resource language to improve NLP Task performance in low-resource languages

-Deep Learning techniques have become the *de-facto* approach for any Natural Language Processing (NLP) task.
-Deep neural networks coupled with unsupervised learning (in the form of pre-trained word embeddings or initial training of language model followed by supervised training) have revolutionised the area of NLP, at least for resource-rich languages.
-However, the success of deep learning techniques needs to be taken with a pinch of salt.
-The deep learning techniques have known to perform badly for low-resource languages when trained on very small data.
-To be fair even traditional machine learning models would perform badly if not for feature engineering.
-Due to limited data the model cannot reliably establish correlations with features and class labels leading to poor performance.

-In my thesis, I focus on borrowing features (implicitly statistics) from a related language (also known as multilingual learning).
-This should minimise the impact of data sparsity and lead to improvements in the low-resource language for the task in hand.
-We apply the above intuition to Named Entity recognition (NER) task.
-We show that borrowing features from a related languages infact helps improve the NER performance in low-resource languages.
-However, the improvements gained is limited by the lexical gap between the two languages.
-Though the lexical gap can be overcome by use of crosslingual embeddings, these embeddings have known to be of poor quality for Indian languages.
-Currently, my research is focused on obtaining better crosslingual embeddings for Indian languages.
+I am broadly interested in the application of Deep Learning to various Natural Language Processing (NLP) tasks.
+Recently, I have garnered interest in **Multilingual Learning for NLP in Low-Resource Languages**.
+Low-resource languages do not have sufficient data, tools, and other resources (also known as data sparsity) to successfully train existing machine learning models for any NLP task.
+My current focus is on borrowing features (implicitly statistics) from one or more related languages (multilingual learning).
+I am specifically exploring ways of minimizing the divergence between unrelated languages at various granularities to better existing multilingual learning approaches.